Philosophy - Linda Meyer Mediation

 A Personal Note from Linda Meyer

-In thinking about what distinguishes me from other mediators, I would say that I have a unique gift of being able to “read a room,” understand and articulate the unspoken considerations and human components which are creating road blocks to reaching a settlement.
-It is my policy to directly address these issues with empathy and firmness, using my legal expertise as a necessary and effective component in assessing risk and moving parties beyond the conflict to a settlement.
-In addition to basic disputes, my clients generally call on my expertise for their most challenging and difficult cases, the ones they consider most unlikely to settle, trusting that I will work on both the surface and hidden considerations in order to reach a deal.
+In thinking about what distinguishes me from other mediators, I would say that I have a unique gift of being able to read, assess and articulate the unspoken hidden interests and concerns which are creating road blocks to reaching a settlement.
+It is my policy to directly address these issues with empathy and firmness, using my legal expertise as a necessary and effective component in assessing risk and moving parties beyond conflict to a deal.
+In addition to basic disputes, my clients generally call on my expertise for their most challenging and difficult cases, trusting that my legal knowledge and ability to identify and address the hidden motivations underlying the situation will get the parties past impasse to agreement.

 The most important skill I bring to the table is my ability to communicate and help each side understand how they are seen by the other.
-This approach is not just designed to have the parties consider jury appeal and legal risk in a courtroom, but also helps individuals appreciate each side’s perspective and the reasoning behind their settlement positions in the negotiation.
-With a 98% settlement rate, I know that the ability to settle a case is essential if one is to be considered an effective mediator.
-Settlement, however, is not my only goal.
-When I transitioned from the role of litigator to mediator, I made a commitment to be of service to others while honoring myself and being passionate about my work.
-I genuinely want clients to leave the negotiating table feeling heard and understood, creating a deal which they appreciate and have genuinely committed to.
+This focus is not just designed to have the parties consider jury appeal and legal risk in a courtroom, it is intended to help clients appreciate each side’s perspective and the reasoning behind the settlement positions in the negotiation.
+Despite knowing that my ability to settle a case is essential to being considered an effective mediator, settlement is not my only goal.
+When I transitioned my practice from litigation to mediation I made a decision to be of service to others while honoring myself and my values.
+I genuinely believe that it is important for a mediator to facilitate a settlement which allows clients to leave the negotiating table appreciating a deal that they have truly committed to.